 Pharmaceutical drug and medical device manufacturers often hire the largest defense firms in the country, which provide a significant team of lawyers and support staff that work round-the-clock.
 Because Big Pharma has tremendous resources to fight legal claims, injured plaintiffs must also have a solid legal team to advocate on their behalf.

-Once an injured person contacts a law firm to discuss potential legal options concerning a pharmaceutical drug or medical device, which is the subject of a mass tort litigation, the law firm or lawyer will take the following steps when evaluating the injured person’s potential legal claim:
+Once an injured person contacts a law firm to discuss potential legal options concerning a dangerous drug or medical device, which is the subject of a mass tort litigation, the law firm or lawyer will take the following steps when evaluating the injured person’s potential legal claim:

 - Identify the nature of the injury